About our location and region

 Val-des-Monts is blessed not only with one of the Outaouais/Ottawa-Gatineau region’s largest territories (almost 481 square kilometres), but also with more than 125 lakes, rich farmlands and massive forests.
 It’s also nestled among rolling hills and lush valleys, hence the name Val-des-Monts.

-Montvalois is the name given to the Municipality’s 11,732 residents (population according to the Gazette officielle du Québec as of December 28, 2016).
-Close to 10,000 seasonal vacationers join the mix during the summer months, bringing the total population to more than 21,000.
+Montvalois is the name given to the Municipality’s 11,900 residents (population according to the Gazette officielle du Québec as of December 27, 2017).
+More than 10,000 seasonal vacationers join the mix during the summer months, bringing the total population to more than 22,000.

 Our permanent residents are spread across three hubs, Perkins, Saint-Pierre-de-Wakefield and Poltimore, the former towns that were amalgamated in 1975 to create Val-des-Monts.